randomcoww/homelab/README.md

     --releasever 29 \
     --title store-1
 ```
-These images are configured to run only in RAM disk, and no state is saved.
+These images can be written to a USB flash drive.

 #### Provisioner VM